About Patient Advocators

 We serve the entire U.S. and can assist individuals outside of the U.S. coming into the country for medical services.
 Client locations have included: New York City and surrounding areas; multiple towns in New Jersey; Mystic and New Haven, Connecticut; Washington D.C.; San Francisco and Los Angeles, California; Ann Arbor, Michigan; Nashville, Tennessee; Atlanta, Georgia; Albuquerque, New Mexico; Denver, Colorado; Portland, Oregon and multiple cities in Florida.

-Some of the hospitals where we have experience are Stanford University Medical Center, UCSF, Memorial Sloan Kettering, Dana-Farber, Columbia Presbyterian, New York University and Morristown Memorial.
+Some of the hospitals where we have experience are Stanford University Medical Center, UCSF, Memorial Sloan Kettering, Dana-Farber, MD Anderson, Columbia Presbyterian, Weill Cornell and Morristown Memorial.

 - Accompanied patients to appointments with primary care doctors, neurologists, urologists, oncologists, concierge physicians, cardiologists and nutritionists and advocated for the patients during the appointments

 - Met clients at the emergency room, managed their care and stayed with patients until they were transferred to a room

 - Worked on site in multiple hospitals with several patients to ensure they were getting the best possible care

 - Helped two clients stop their opioid dependence

 - Advised a family whose college-aged son was rushed to the emergency room